-There are over 180 hectares of native-dominated vegetation on the Town Belt, most of it in an early stage of regeneration (see map on next page).
-It is made up of native forest (106.6 ha), native scrub/shrubland (24.9 ha), mixed shrubland (exotic-native) and areas recently revegetated with natives (26.9 ha).
+There are over 238 hectares of native-dominated vegetation on the Town Belt, most of it in an early stage of regeneration (see map on next page).
+It is made up of native forest (186.2ha), native scrub/shrubland (24.9ha), mixed shrubland (exotic-native) and areas recently revegetated with natives (26.9ha).
 (Section 8 has maps of vegetation cover for each geographic sector.)

-The Town Belt's vegetation generally has the following characteristics:
+Town Belt vegetation generally has the following characteristics:

-- plant communities are young (less than 150 years old), simple in structure and with a limited diversity of native species; - podocarp and most native broadleaf species, and therefore their seed, are absent; - the areas of native vegetation are discontinuous; - a well-developed naturalised flora is present, including weeds: - pest plants and other weeds are a widespread threat, with some major infestations of invasive weeds that have a serious potential to spread; - areas not in native or exotic tree stands are either managed as grassed playing fields and passive recreation areas or they are scrub-covered.
+- plant communities are young (less than 150 years old), simple in structure and with a limited diversity of native species - podocarp and most native broadleaf species, and therefore their seed, are absent - the areas of native vegetation are discontinuous - a well-developed naturalised flora is present, including weeds - pest plants and other weeds are a widespread threat, with some major infestations of invasive weeds - areas not in native or exotic tree stands are either managed as grassed playing fields and passive recreation areas or they are scrub-covered.

 There are around 600 plant species on the Town Belt, including plants indigenous to Wellington, naturalised plants and weed species.
 Surveys in 1991 found that at least 150 locally indigenous plant species were growing on the Town Belt.
 While weeds threaten the development of native vegetation, some exotic vegetation can contribute to the health of indigenous populations.
-The eucalypts, for instance, provide a food source for nectar feeders; pine forests support orchids, ferns and native shrub understoreys in places; and areas of exotic scrub (often gorse and broom) can potentially support the regeneration of native bush if left undisturbed and kept weed-free and safe from fires.
+The eucalypts, for instance, provide a food source for nectar feeders; pine forests support orchids, ferns and native shrub understoreys in places; and areas of exotic scrub (often gorse and broom) can support the regeneration of native bush if left undisturbed and kept weed-free and safe from fires.